5 Ways To Clean Hair Out Of Your Shower Drain

 - Make sure you get a good seal around the drain and that the plunger is submerged.
 Plunge the drain vigorously.
 The pressure from the plunger should loosen up the clog making it easier to grab or flush down the drain.

-- Turn off water and look for clog.
+- Turn off the water and look for the clog.
 Remove with gloved hand or tweezers if necessary.

 - Verify that drain is clear by running water again.

 The number one way to avoid a massive clog of hair in your shower drain is to simply be more aware of the amount of hair you shed.
 Shedding your luscious locks is natural and unavoidable, but that doesn’t mean all of it has to go down your drain.
 Some simple ways to keep your drain clear of hair:

 - Consider purchasing a shower drain hair catcher.
 This is by far the easiest way to make sure your shower never clogs!
 Most hair catchers are ugly, but TubShroom makes some that look like a normal drain stop.
 We highly recommend this option.

 - Run the tap when shaving to flush hair down as you go.
 The more water you run the better!

 - Keep your drain screen clear if you have one.